Free State of Prussia: High point of political stability

-Otto Braun was elected Minister President on 3 April 1925, with 216 of 430 votes.
+Otto Braun was again elected minister president on 3 April 1925, with 216 of 430 votes in the Landtag.
 Like Marx, his base was SPD, Centre and DDP.
 Braun took over the majority of Marx's cabinet and looked to continuity in policy.
-He blamed the months-long government crisis on what he called the "German national communist bloc", by which he meant all the opposition parties from the DVP and DNVP to the various small parties, which included the NSDAP and the Communists.
+He blamed the months-long government crisis on what he called the "German national communist bloc", by which he meant all the opposition parties from the DNVP and DVP to the KPD and various small parties, which included the Nazis.
 Braun said that "they are as incapable of building as they are unanimous in destroying."
 The new cabinet was a minority government, but it proved remarkably stable.

 Settlement with the Hohenzollerns

-The question of financial settlements with Germany's former ruling dynasties was in principle a matter for the states.
-In Prussia negotiations with the Hohenzollerns failed in 1920 because the SPD rejected the proposal in the state Parliament, and the former royal house objected to it in 1924.
-In 1925 the Ministry of Finance under Hermann Höpker-Aschoff (DDP) submitted another draft proposal.
+The question of financial settlements with Germany's former ruling dynasties was, in principle, a matter for the states.
+In Prussia, negotiations with the Hohenzollerns failed in 1920 because the SPD rejected the proposal in the Landtag, and the former royal house objected to it in 1924.
+In 1925, the Ministry of Finance under Hermann Höpker-Aschoff (DDP) submitted another draft proposal.
 It was extraordinarily favorable to the Hohenzollerns and led to fierce criticism from the SPD and DDP.
 The DDP then introduced a bill in the Reichstag that would authorize the states to find a solution without recourse to the courts.
-It was the starting point for a political process that led to the failed referendum on princely expropriation at the Reich level in 1926.
+It was the starting point for a political process that led to the failed referendum on princely expropriation at the national level in 1926.

 The Braun government subsequently intensified negotiations with the Hohenzollerns over the former royal house's assets.
-In the end a compromise was reached that the SPD viewed very critically.
+In the end, a compromise was reached that the SPD viewed very critically.
 The main Hohenzollern line received 250,000 acres of land and 15 million Reichsmarks.
-The Prussian state also received 250,000 acres, plus the royal palaces along with the Bellevue and Babelsberg palaces, works of art, the coronation regalia, the library of the former royal house, the archives and the theater.
-In Parliament, KPD deputies reacted with anger and even violence.
+The Prussian state also received 250,000 acres, plus the royal palaces, works of art, the coronation regalia, the library of the former royal house, the archives and the theater.
+In the Landtag, KPD deputies reacted with anger and even violence.
 The vote went in favor of the agreement.
-It is noteworthy that not only the Communists rejected the bill, but also that the representatives of the governing SPD party either voted against it or did not participate in the vote.
+It is noteworthy that not only did the Communists reject the bill, but also that the representatives of the governing SPD either voted against it or did not participate in the vote.
 Braun was only able to ensure that more SPD deputies did not vote against the bill by threatening to resign.